BrianSpace/Android-Quality-Essentials/README.md

    - ConstantName: all upper case, underscore allowed.

 Run `gradlew checkCodeStyle` if you would like to check only the code style.
+If you would like to exclude some files like 3rd party code, you can add an `exclude` item in the `checkCodeStyle` task in the [static_analysis.gradle](quality/static_analysis.gradle) file.
 ### Static Analysis with Findbugs
 [FindBugs](http://findbugs.sourceforge.net/) scan your code for [patterns](http://findbugs.sourceforge.net/bugDescriptions.html) that may result in bugs.
 The files to be excluded from the analysis is defined [here](quality/findbugs/android-exclude-filter.xml).
 Run `gradlew findBugs` if you would like to run findbugs only.